Jtvon29/News-Mood/README.md

 # PlotBot
-The objective of this script is to create a bot that when called performs a sentiment analysis on the last 500 tweets of a user and then graphically represents that sentiment analysis.
-The bot updates every 5 minutes on the selescted users. feel free to select a different user to see their sentiment analysis.
+The objective of this script is to graphically represent the sentiment analysis of 5 different news networks.
+Based on their last 100 twets, we are trying to see how thay compar to each other.
+The results we recieved we interesting because some networks seemed more negative in the material they were reprting than others.